Sansarpur: Story behind the fall of the Mecca of Hockey.

 Hockey in India holds a distinct place in the hearts of the people.
 It is the sport that has brought the greatest glory to the country in the Olympics with a world record of eight gold medals.
-Although hockey is played in almost every Indian state, Punjab is known for producing some of best names the world has ever witnessed.
-Here is a story of a village from Punjab, which is considered as Mecca of Indian hockey.
+While hockey thrives across India, Punjab stands out as a factory of champions, gifting the world some of its most legendary players.
+Here is the story of a village from Punjab, which is considered as Mecca of Indian hockey.

 Sansarpur village has given more than 306 International, national level hockey players to India out of which more than 200 belong to one family of village.
 The village has produced largest number of Olympians for the country.
 It has produced 14 Olympic players, who represented India, Kenya and Canada at the Olympics.